RyannWilcox/DataStructure/README.md

 DataStructure
 =============

-Linked List, Queue, Stack
+Linked List, Queue, Stack, HashMap

-This is a collection of three data structures I created as practice.
+This is a collection of four data structures I created as practice.